themagickoala/adventofcode2020/README.md

 Doing something like this on a mobile phone was very cumbersome, but for a lot of people, a mobile phone is all they have.
 Please consider supporting organisations that aim to get laptops to those who can't get them for themselves, like [devcareer.io](devcareer.io).

+### --- Day 6: Custom Customs ---

+This was actually a really nice intro to JavaScript Sets for me, which helped me feel like I learned something.
+I also took full advantage of this bein JavaScript and not TypeScript, and the fact that both Array and String have a `length` property, so that if my reduce function (which didn't take a second argument) only processed one element, it'd give the same result.
+Neat puzzle!